 Bondholders look at a corporation’s bond rating to determine the default risk.
 Popular rating systems that perform credit analysis include Moody’s and S&P. Bonds that are ranked high are investment grade and have low default risk.
 Those that are non-investment grade are called high yield or junk bonds.
-They are dependent on favorable business, financial, and economic conditions to meet its financial commitments.
+They are dependent on favorable business, financial, and economic conditions to meet financial commitments.

 Firstly, the value of the stock depends on the growth and stability of a company.
 Balancing growth and stability is important and debt plays a role.
 Debt can drive investment and growth but too much debt will decrease the stability of a company.
 If a company has too much debt, then the stock value will decrease due to lower perceived stability.
-Higher debt can signify that there is a higher risk the company will not be able to satisfy its financial commitments and that stock prices will drop.
+Higher debt can signify that there is a higher risk the company will not be able to satisfy its financial commitments and that its stock price will drop.

 On the other hand, if a company has no debt at all, then investors will wonder if the company has the ability to expand and grow.
 If not, then stock prices will not appreciate.
 Credit analysis helps determine both the growth potential and stability of a company.

 Thank you for reading CFI’s article on credit analysis.
-To keep learning and advancing your career, we recommend the following resources:
+To keep learning and advancing your career, we recommend the following CFI resources: